Introduction: What is a KNX IP Interface?

 How Does a KNX IP Interface Work?

-A KNX IP Interface communicates using the KNXnet/IP protocol, which defines two main modes of operation:
+A KNX IP Interface communicates using the Network protocol, which defines two main modes of operation:

 Tunneling Mode:

-When a device like a KNX server or visualization tool sends a command, the IP Interface converts the IP message into KNX telegrams for execution on the bus.
+When a device like a server or visualization tool sends a command, the IP Interface converts the message into telegrams for execution on the bus.

-Why You Need a KNX IP Interface in Modern Installations
+Why You Need a KNX IP Gateway in Modern Installations

 As smart buildings grow in size and complexity, traditional KNX TP connections become a bottleneck.
 A KNX IP Interface overcomes this by allowing: